Invitation to the Dance (film): Critical

+Box office

 The film was a financial failure.
 According to MGM records, it earned $200,000 in the U.S. and Canada and $415,000 in other markets, recording a loss of $2,523,000 and making it the studio's biggest flop of the year.
-Kelly's later stated that "the public wasn't ready for a serious dance film, and besides, by the time it came out, the popularity of film musicals had declined."
+Kelly later stated that "the public wasn't ready for a serious dance film, and besides, by the time it came out, the popularity of film musicals had declined."

 Awards

-The film won the Golden Bear for Best Film at the 6th Berlin International Film Festival.

 Legacy

 Invitation to the Dance generally is viewed as not among Kelly's better work.
 It was rarely revived or shown on television in the years after its release.

-Writing in the New York Times in 1977, dance critic Clive Barnes wrote that the film was Kelly "at his most pretentious and least convincing...the choreography throughout is shallow and facile, and the long‐awaited cartoon segment little but a tiresome gimmick".
-At the same time, he wrote "the movie is required watching for everyone interested in movies, in dance or, for that matter, simply in the career of Gene Kelly,' because Invitation to the Dance "was a watershed movie, which even now demands to be seen."
-He pointed out that the film was more ambitious than The Red Shoes because it had no unifying plot, and because it featured an international cast of dancers who were mostly not used to film work. he added "because at his own level [Kelly] understands dance in way very few directors have ever understood dance, even in Invitation to the Dance he can devise some really beautiful and arresting shots cinematically a pure joy."
+Writing in the New York Times in 1977, dance critic Clive Barnes wrote that the film was Kelly "at his most pretentious and least convincing ... the choreography throughout is shallow and facile, and the long‐awaited cartoon segment little but a tiresome gimmick".
+At the same time, he wrote, "the movie is required watching for everyone interested in movies, in dance or, for that matter, simply in the career of Gene Kelly,' because Invitation to the Dance "was a watershed movie, which even now demands to be seen."
+Barnes claimed that the film was more ambitious than The Red Shoes because it has no unifying plot, and because it features an international cast of dancers mostly not used to film work.
+He added, "because at his own level [Kelly] understands dance in way very few directors have ever understood dance, even in Invitation to the Dance he can devise some really beautiful and arresting shots cinematically a pure joy."